cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * myPreviousSafetyContractResultStateRootMiner[`ChainID`]; // if current safety miner = previous miner then consider a new chain go to voting.

 * myContractResultStateRoot[`ChainID`] = cbor.cid; // after found safety, this is the new contract state
-* myChainsMap map[`ChainID`][TAURelayDiscovery boolean]; // a  list of Chains to follow/mine by users, default TAUrelaydiscovery turn off unless you are the creator, for creator you need to add relaysto your local chain form time to time.
+* myChainsMap map[`ChainID`][myTAURelayDiscovery boolean]; // a  list of Chains to follow/mine by users, default TAUrelaydiscovery turn off unless you are the creator, for creator you need to add relaysto your local chain form time to time.
 * myFilesAMTlist [index]cid; // a  list for imported and downloaded files trie

 * myPeersList[`ChainID`] [index]String `peer`; // list of known IPFS peers for the chain by users.